 - CANS, TINS and AEROSOLS

-Including large biscuit tins. please rinse - the labels can be left on.
+Including large biscuit tins.
+Please rinse tins (labels can be left on) and squash cans if possible, to make more room on our vehicles.
 Please remove lids from aerosols and make sure they're empty

 Clean aluminium foil (eg bottle tops, take away trays).
 Please squash together.